 - 1. Choose a major in a discipline and

 - a.
-Performing Arts: Dance/Performance, Dance/Studio Operations, Dance/Arts Administration, Dance/Pre-Dance Therapy, Dance/Pre-Physical Therapy, Theatre Performance, Theatre Design and Arts Management.
+Performing Arts: Dance/Performance, Dance/Theatre Dance, Dance/Studio Operations, Dance/Arts Administration, Dance/Pre-Dance Therapy, Dance/Pre-Physical Therapy, Theatre Performance, Theatre Design, Arts Management, Classical Music Studies, Jazz Music Studies, and Vocal Music Studies.

 - b.
 Visual Arts: